 Candidiasis symptoms vary based on the part of the body that’s affected.
 Contact your doctor if you experience these symptoms:

 - Oral candidiasis: Thrush appears as white or pinkish blotches on the tongue, gums, the sides or roof of the mouth and the back of the throat.
 Sometimes it can cause the corners of the mouth to become chapped, cracked and sore.
 Symptoms include burning pain in the mouth or throat, altered taste (especially when eating spicy or sweet foods) and difficulty swallowing.

 - Esophageal candidiasis: This type of candidiasis occurs deep down in the esophagus (swallowing tube) and can’t always be seen by looking into the mouth.
 Symptoms may include pain and difficulty swallowing.
 It is much more common in people with HIV with lower CD4 counts.

-Vaginal candidiasis: The most obvious symptom of vaginal yeast infections is a thick white discharge resembling cottage cheese.
-It can also cause itching and burning in or around the vagina, as well as a rash and tenderness of the outer lips of the vagina (the labia).
-HIV-positive women are more likely to experience recurrent vaginal yeast infections than HIV-negative women.
+- Vaginal candidiasis: The most obvious symptom of vaginal candidiasis is thick white discharge resembling cottage cheese.
+It can also cause itching and burning in or around the vagina, a rash and tenderness of the labia and burning when urinating.
+Women living with HIV are more likely to experience recurrent vaginal candidiasis than women who are HIV negative.

 How is candidiasis diagnosed?